 Why is the resale market so ripe with Discounted Timeshares?

-1. The Timeshare Industry doing its best to keep the resale market a relative secret.
+First: The Timeshare Industry doing its best to keep the resale market a relative secret.

 The simple truth is that there are FAR more sellers than buyers in the timeshare industry.
 When you have such a glut of products and few buyers, this drives the price down.
 Also keep in mind that the resale market doesnt have 50% of the sale price of the timeshare tied up in marketing costs like the developers do. (yes you read that right, up to 50% of the sale price of a NEW timeshare, is marketing costs).
-This compounded by the 1st point above (people just not knowing about the resale market) has created a depreciation of timeshares currently in 2009 that most would never have imagined possible, with many owners actually giving their timeshares away for a single dollar in the hopes of finding someone to take over ownership and relieve them of escalating annual maint fees, or special assessments.
+This compounded by the 1st point above (people just not knowing about the resale market) has created a depreciation of timeshares that most would never have imagined possible, with many owners actually giving their timeshares away for a single dollar in the hopes of finding someone to take over ownership and relieve them of escalating annual maint fees, or special assessments.

 So you ask yourself after reading this, why would I want to buy a timeshare at all given the above comments?
 Well to be honest, the timeshare product itself is by and large, extremely successful in terms of satisfaction of what you are buying.
 The complaints mostly surround the initial cost of the product, annual maint fees and special assessments, and the extreme shock that many owners encounter when attempting to sell their timeshare resale.
 However for you as a potential buyer, this all translates into savings of 5, 10, 20, or even 50 thousand dollars!!!